KronoSKoderS/CalPack/docs/index.rst

 CalPack: Packets in Python Simplified
 =====================================
-CalPack is the only package you'll need to create, generate and parse packets in an easy to use way.
+CalPack is a module that makes creating and parsing packets easy to do.
 This module wraps the :code:`ctypes` module into an easier to use interface and enabling more features specific to working with Packets.
+Think of it as a way to "Transmogrify" your byte data into Packets and vice versa:

 .. image:: http://assets.amuniversal.com/8d40c700deba01317193005056a9545d
    :target: http://www.gocomics.com/calvinandhobbes/1987/03/23